What We Do

 Recognised by the Council of Europe, the EAPC lobbies and actively engages with EU policy-makers and other stakeholder to advocate, anticipate and proactively shape EU health and research policies on palliative care issues.
 The EAPC provides a forum for all of those either working, or with an interest in palliative care throughout Europe and beyond.
-Currently the EAPC represents 59 member associations from 33 European countries and three from Australia.
+Currently the EAPC represents 60 member associations from 33 European countries and three from Australia.
 The EAPC also has individual members from 52 countries globally.
 Members are engaged in palliative care across the lifespan from a range of perspectives: specialist and generalist clinical practice, education, professional groups, policy and research.
 The EAPC is respectful of the cultural and political diversity of our members and aims to speak with ‘one voice and one vision’ on matters that are important in palliative care.
 The EAPC lobbies and advocates for the development of palliative care through its activities and through its work in developing the practice of palliative care.

 Our history, read more

 What is Palliative Care?

 The European Association for Palliative Care is a membership organisation dedicated to lobbying and advocating for the promotion and development of palliative care throughout Europe

 To influence, promote and advocate for the delivery of high quality palliative care across the life span by fostering and sharing palliative care education, research, policy and evidence-based practice.

 One voice, one vision.
 To lobby and advocate for a world without preventable suffering where those with life-threatening illnesses and their families have timely access to high quality palliative care as an integral part of the healthcare system.

 - Strive for excellence in palliative care